ww44ss/Exascalar-Analysis-/README.md

 #####Exascalar_Cleaner.R

-This reads in the Top500 and Green500 lists, cleans the data, and creates data.frames with these descriptive names of columns.
+This reads in the Top500 and Green500 lists stored locally, cleans the data, and creates data.frames with descriptive names of columns.
 The cleaning function gets updated frequently since the cleaning of individual lists is a bit customized (naming and data entry has not been consistent across the years)

 Naming conventions are: